majsterbobo/C_Ray_Tracing/README.md

 # C_Ray_Tracing
-Ray Traycing physics in C
+Ray Traycing in C for graphics\
 based on https://youtu.be/2BLRLuczykM?si=15fttXddpK8Ls0hP